Amazon| Greenlight Bookstore| Bookshop.org

 This book represents the best in weaving a compelling narrative across generations, geographies, and genres by an archeologist who has effectively used the perspective of his discipline to connect a young Black man's short life to the horrors of piracy, slavery, and colonial conquest.

-— Mamphela Ramphele, author of Dreams, Betrayal and Hope.
+— Mamphela Ramphele, author of Dreams, Betrayal and Hope

 This well-researched and captivating account of the Civil War Battle of Cherbourg commands the attention of Naval and Civil War scholars alike.
 The embedded story of the teenage sailor David Henry White is effectively used by the author for a revealing analysis of personal, professional, and moral strengths and flaws of all involved.

-— David Brown, U.S. Maritime Service (Ret.)
+— Adm.
+David Brown, U.S. Maritime Service (Ret.)

 What Sillen has done with Kidnapped at Sea is truly monumental.
-David Henry White's soul is somewhere between here and heaven, grateful to Sillen for finding he facts, telling his story, and honoring his dignity.
+David Henry White's soul is somewhere between here and heaven, grateful to Sillen for finding the facts, telling his story, and honoring his dignity.

-— Teresa H. Clarke, Chairman & CEO Africa.com
+— Teresa H. Clarke, Chairman & CEO, Africa.com

 Kidnapped at Sea is masterful and engrossing.
 The sharp focus on the 'invisible' David Henry White vividly conveys the plight of the enslaved.
 It makes the reader care far more than a conventional history.
 In its methodology, it is akin to the way Anne Frank's diary made the reader see and understand the Holocaust more than all of the recitals of facts and numbers.
 A stunning professional accomplishment.